Did you know that someone who completes a chargeback with a business is nine times more likely to do it again?

 - The purchaser regrets making the purchase.
 This is one of many instances of "friendly fraud" where the purchaser did authorize the purchase but still disputes the transaction.

 To initiate the chargeback, the credit card holder disputes the transaction with their bank or credit card company rather than contacting the retailer.
-The bank has the power to initiate a refund without requiring the purchased item to be returned to the merchant.
+The bank can initiate a refund without requiring the purchased item to be returned to the merchant.

 Common causes and preventive measures for credit card chargebacks